Sklim7/Whale-Alert-Bot/README.md

 - **Webpage Dependency**: Relies on the structure of the `hypurrscan.io` webpage (e.g., XPath for tab buttons, table column indices).
 If the webpage changes, the script may break.
 - **No Persistence Across Runs**: Does not persist the last order identifier across script runs, so it may send a duplicate alert for the last order after a restart.
 - **Minimal Error Reporting**: Does not log errors or failed Telegram requests; it silently continues if a request fails.

 ---

-## Potential Improvements
-- **Add Persistence**: Implement file-based persistence for `order_history` to avoid duplicate alerts after a restart.
-- **Enhanced Error Handling**: Log errors (e.g., failed Telegram requests, scraping issues) to a file for debugging.
-- **Dynamic XPath**: Use more robust selectors (e.g., by button text or class) to handle webpage changes.
-- **Configurability**: Allow configuration of intervals, URLs, and Telegram settings via a config file or command-line arguments.

----